mithril-security/blindai/CONTRIBUTING.md

 ## What should I know before I get started?

 ### I only have a question
-If you have a question to ask or you want to open a discussion about Blindai or confidential computing in general, we have a dedicated [Discord Community](https://discord.gg/TxEHagpWd4) in which all these kind of exchanges are more than welcome!
+If you have a question to ask or you want to open a discussion about BlindAI or confidential computing in general, we have a dedicated [Discord Community](https://discord.gg/TxEHagpWd4) in which all these kind of exchanges are more than welcome!

 ### BlindAI Project